On the Line / Food Truck / 13 Licenses and Permits Needed to Open a Food Truck

 What Do You Need to Open a Food Truck?

-Before opening a food truck, you’ll need to have a thorough business plan and a written agreement with your “commissary,” or the facility where you prepare and store food.
+Before opening a food truck, you’ll need to have a thorough business plan and a written agreement with your “commissary,” or the facility where your food preparation and storage takes place.
 Some states like Massachusetts refer to food trucks as “mobile food establishments,” so keep that in mind when searching online for resources specific to your area.

 Let’s look through some of the specific activities that lead to the need for food truck permits or licenses.